 Free parking and the town’s unique blend of history, culture and shopping make it a very popular destination for visitors.

-Residents of Chipping Norton are represented by 16 Town Councillors, 3 District Councillors, 2 County Councillors and one MP.
+Residents of Chipping Norton are represented by 16 Town Councillors, 3 District Councillors, 1 County Councillor and one MP.
 Our Town Councillors are members of the community and are elected every four years to represent the town and its inhabitants.
 Every year the Town Council elects one member to serve as Mayor.
 You can find out more information about each Councillor and how to contact them below:

 Since declaring a climate emergency in 2019, Chipping Norton Town Council has been considering climate change mitigation and environmental impacts in the work that we do, and is currently working towards becoming a pesticide free town.